Nicole Jung

-Biography
+Early life

 Jung was born on October 7, 1991 in Glendale, California to Korean parents.
 She attended Mark Keppel Elementary School and Toll Middle School in Glendale, California.
 She participated in choir, drill team, played the violin for 4 years and took dance classes.
 She auditioned for DSP Media by sending a video of her singing an Ivy and Black Eyed Peas song.
 Jung made the decision to go to South Korea and experienced hardships such as adjusting to the culture and missing her friends.
 She accepted DSP's offer, her mom moved with her to South Korea and has opened up a Korean BBQ restaurant called "Aura The Grill".

 Jung was on a show called "KAIST" which was renamed to "Nicole The Entertainer's Introduction to Veterinary Science" in Konkuk University.
 The first episode aired on November 12, 2009.
 She "graduated" from college in January 2010.

 Career

-2007–2013: Kara
+2007–2013: Activities with Kara

 Jung debuted as the youngest member in Kara on March 29, 2007, with their single "Break It", alongside Park Gyuri, Han Seungyeon, and Kim Sunghee.
 In May, Sunghee departed from the group, and two members were added in July – Goo Hara and Kang Jiyoung.

 On December 4, 2008, Kara released their 2nd mini-album "Pretty Girl", and in February 2009 came the follow-up album "Honey"; the latter's title track of the same name became the group's first #1 single on music shows when it topped M!
 Countdown and The Music Trend.
 In late July 2009, Kara released their second album named "Revolution".
 Owing to the popularity of the songs "Wanna" and "Mister", the group's overall popularity increased, and they followed with their third mini-album "Lupin".

 In August 2010, Kara officially debuted in Japan with a Japanese version of their 2009 Korean single "Mister".
 After this, Kara released their fourth mini-album Jumping in South Korea in November 2010.

 On January 19, 2011, Jung announced, alongside fellow members Kang Jiyoung and Han Seung-yeon, that they were terminating their contract with DSP through court.
 On April 28, 2011, the dispute between DSP Media and Kara's 3 members was officially announced as resolved.